apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_update.md

+---
-## kbcli cluster update
+title: kbcli cluster update
+---

-Update the cluster settings, such as enable or disable monitor or log
+Update the cluster settings, such as enable or disable monitor or log.

 ```
 kbcli cluster update NAME [flags]